Soumya-r-Sahu/anniversary/src/pages/css/README.md

 # CSS Files

-This directory contains all css files for the Anniversary Website v4.0.0.
+This directory contains all css files for the Anniversary Website v5.0.0.

 ## Structure
 - Organized by file extension for better maintainability
+- Part of the new v5.0.0 architecture
 - Part of the new v4.0.0 architecture
 - Each file serves a specific purpose in the anniversary celebration